 Find a favorite picture of you and your loved one, put it in a nice frame, and display it somewhere prominent.
 Try to find a photo of a romantic memory, like your trip to Cancun several years ago.

 Lovebomb your loved one with this fizzy concoction you can make at home.
-You may have to visit a natural pharmacy for some of these items, but most of them can be found in a grocery store, a dollar store, or your own pantry.
+You may have to visit a natural pharmacy for some of these items, but most of them can be found in a grocery store, dollar store or your own pantry.

 With some ingenuity and a few household items, you can take a lackluster grocery store bouquet and make it sing.
 All you need is a little greenery to break up the colors, some tape, scissors, copper filament (in case the flowers are droopy), and whatever vase you like.
 Voila!

-Again, you can probably find most of the supplies you need for this project — like a bottle with cork, white paper, red felt, and a glue gun — in your own home, at a dollar store, or through online retailers like Amazon.com.
+Again, you can probably find most of the supplies you need for this project — like a bottle with a cork, white paper, red felt and a glue gun — in your own home, at a dollar store or through online retailers like Amazon.com.
 Who wouldn’t be impressed by such a romantic gesture?

 Are you constantly competing with your loved one’s cell phone for attention?
-Why not lean into it with a SopSocket that says “there’s enough room in this relationship for the three of us.”
+Why not lean into it with a PopSocket that says “there’s enough room in this relationship for the three of us.”

 Sometimes your best bet is to stick to the classic goodies.
 If your significant other has a sweet tooth, you can mix up a batch of cupcakes with just a simple store-bought mix and a heart-shaped cupcake pan.

 Unless your beloved is sensitive to strong smells, it’s hard to go wrong with scented candles.
 Skip the fancy high-end stuff and head to a box store or drugstore where the range of scents and options can rival even the priciest brands.